IntelLabs/pWord2Vec/README.md

 6. Evaluate the models: ```cd sandbox; ./eval.sh or cd billion; ./eval.sh```

 ## Reference

+[Parallelizing Word2Vec in Shared and Distributed Memory](https://ieeexplore.ieee.org/document/8663393), IEEE Transactions on Parallel and Distributed Systems (IEEE TPDS), 2019.
-[Parallelizing Word2Vec in Multi-Core and Many-Core Architectures](https://arxiv.org/abs/1611.06172), in NIPS workshop on Efficient Methods for Deep Neural Networks, Dec.
+[Parallelizing Word2Vec in Multi-Core and Many-Core Architectures](https://arxiv.org/abs/1611.06172), NIPS workshop on Efficient Methods for Deep Neural Networks, Dec.
 2016.

-For questions and bug reports, you can reach me at https://cs.gsu.edu/~sji/
+For questions and bug reports, you can reach me at https://grid.cs.gsu.edu/~sji/